 Mouncher & Ors v South Wales Police EWHC 1367 (QB) (A complex claim in the High Court involving several claimants, all former police officers, who allege false imprisonment, malicious prosecution and misfeasance in public office.)

 Vian & Ors v Commissioner of Police EWHC 273 (QB) (High Court claim for malicious prosecution and misfeasance in public office damages arising out of the prosecution of people alleged to be involved in the killing of Daniel Morgan in 1987.
-There have been a number of criminal trials and allegations of police corruption.)
+There have been a number of criminal trials and allegations of police corruption covered in the media, as well as an independent inquiry.)

 Rees & Ors v Commissioner of Police for the Metropolis EWCA Civ 1587 (Successful appeal of Vian & Ors v Commissioner of Police EWHC 273.
-Three men win malicious prosecution claim against police over Daniel Morgan murder)
+Stephen’s client won a malicious prosecution claim against police over Daniel Morgan murder as the decision of the trial judge was reversed.)

 Rees & Ors v Commissioner of Police of the Metropolis EWHC 2339 (QB) (Damages awarded following the judgment in Rees & Ors v Commissioner of Police for the Metropolis EWCA Civ 1587.
 Leading case on damages for malicious prosecution)